drcsh/python_vmware_wrapper/README.md

 of them :) It is advisable to pre-cache them using the uuid lookup.
 They will then be available by name for subsequent commands.
 This isn't as nice as I'd like it, but it's a necessary performance workaround.

-Note that while the VSphere class abstracts away the operations of pyvmomi, but still presents the objects it's working with in case you want to directly interact with them.
+Note that while the VSphere class abstracts away the operations of pyvmomi, it still presents the objects it's working with in case you want to directly interact with them.

 ## Supports